xaviergodart/sektron/README.md

 The project isn't under active development right now.
 I may fix some bugs here and there.
 But I'll considerer adding more features if there's some interest.

-Things that I may consider adding at some point:
+Things that I might consider adding at some point:
  - Step polyphony
  - Retrigs
  - LFOs